Dementia can have a big impact on a person’s behaviour. It can make them feel anxious, lost, confused and frustrated.

 - becoming suspicious of other people

-If you are experiencing these behaviours, or are looking after someone who behaves in this way, it's important to remember that this is an attempt to communicate how they're feeling and that they are not being deliberately difficult.
+If you are experiencing these kinds of behaviour, or are looking after someone who behaves in this way, it's important to remember that this is an attempt to communicate how they're feeling.
+They are not being deliberately difficult.
 If you stay calm and work out why they're expressing themselves in this way, you may be able to calm them down.

 If you recognise early warning signs, you may be able to prevent behavioural outbursts.
-For example, if the person with dementia becomes anxious or agitated in large groups, you could arrange for them to be in a smaller group or have one-to-one support.
 Some people find that a distraction can focus a person’s energies elsewhere and prevent them from displaying challenging behaviour.

 Repetitive behaviour in dementia